mcmtroffaes/ffmpeg-nuget/nuget-readme.txt

   about how FFmpeg was compiled and what features are enabled (ffmpeg-windows-build-readme.txt).

-* A copy of the GPLv3 license (ffmpeg-windows-build-license.txt) which
-  applies to this build.
+* A copy of the GPLv3 license which applies to this build (ffmpeg-windows-build-license.txt).

 * A copy of the license of each of the libraries used in the build (<library>.txt).